CGiardino/collect_feedback/readme.md

 * * *

-If you want to build something for real using meteor.js, preferable if you are a company or have funding.. you can always contact me.
+If you want to build something for real using meteor.js, preferable if you are a company or have funding.. you can always contact me [following me on twitter](https://twitter.com/cgiardino).